hindusri-jupelli/career-compass-app/README.md

 ## 🔍 Features

 - 🧠 Takes user input on interests and skills to suggest relevant career roles
 - 🌍 Filter job listings by country or remote-only
-- 💰 Shows average salary insights using Glassdoor or Payscale APIs
 - 📚 Recommends online courses from Udemy or Coursera
 - ⚡ Simple, clean UI powered by Streamlit

 ---